INDIGNANCY/INDIGNANCY/README.md

 I am in various fandoms, but my biggest fixation is DnB.
 I mostly hang around the DnB area, however sometimes I go sit in other places near the dock. <br />
   <br />
 I'm usually offtab when I'm not with anyone in PT. <ins>please keep this in mind.</ins> <br />
 Sometimes my names will have acronyms for whether I want people to interact or not.
 If you would like to interact, <ins>PLEASE</ins> whisper me.
-Friends or acquaintances don't have to whisper.
+Friends and acquaintances don't have to whisper.
 If i don't respond, Im probably offtab or im nervous to talk. <br />
 --------------- <br />
 DNI = Do not interact <br />
 DNIUC = Do not interact unless close <br />